Family Child Care Homes

 - Start working on a remediation plan for each fixture with lead results at or above 5 ppb.
 See action plan development and options below.

 Action plan development:

-Each faucet with a lead result above 5 ppb must have an action plan.
+Each tap with a lead result above 5 ppb must have an action plan.
 Our technical assistance provider will reach out to assist with developing an action plan for each of these taps.

 - The first step is to collect a secondary flush sample at these locations.
 Our technical assistance provider will arrange for additional sampling bottles to be sent to you and will provide you instructions on how to take secondary flush samples.
 A secondary flush sample is a sample that is collected after the faucet has been running for 30 seconds.
 The purpose of the secondary flush sample is to collect water in the pipes connected to the faucet so that you can know whether it is the faucet or the pipes that are causing the elevated lead levels.

-- The next step after you receive your flush results is to develop an action plan outlining what you plan to do at each faucet with a lead result over 5 ppb.
-This plan must be submitted within 30 days of receiving lead results.
-The department or our technical assistance provider will send you the form needed for this action plan.
+- The next step after you receive your flush results is to develop an action plan outlining what you plan to do at each faucet or tap with a lead result over 5 ppb.
+This plan must be submitted to the department within 30 days of receiving lead results.
+Our technical assistance provider will send you the form needed for this action plan.
 It will ask for you to choose your planned fix (see examples below), enter the expected costs, and sign off with your initials.DO NOT begin your remedial action and fixes until your remediation form has been approved.

 Possible options to reduce lead include:

 - Cleaning the faucet aerator/ screen if applicable and re-testing.

 - Replacing the faucet if the initial first draw sample is at or above 5 ppb of lead and the flush sample is below 5 ppb of lead.